 However, Mrs. Mosca is clear – the experience has transformed her teaching practice and she’s preparing to build back better when school reopens.
 It has, she says, had “a very deep impact on my teaching and I will continue doing many of the things I’ve learned and done during the lockdown.”

-Using language teaching technologies
+Using new language teaching technologies

 The things she will be continuing to use are dedicated online language teaching tools, particularly Sanako Connect.
 Liceo Classico Vittorio Emanuele II started using this software to facilitate online language learning at the end of 2020 – it was specifically deployed in the first instance to support speaking practice, but Mrs. Mosca is “keen to get students using it for reading and writing exercises as well.”